-For novice travelers, a trip to Germany may be all about the beer, bratwurst, and lederhosen.
-But for those who prefer a bit more adrenaline with their sausages, the country has much more to offer.
-Adventure travelers headed to Germany are in luck—here are seven can’t-miss experiences that are sure to get a thrill seeker’s blood pumping.
+For first-timers, a trip to Germany may be all about the beer, bratwurst, and lederhosen.
+But for travelers who prefer a bit more adrenaline beyond food, drinks, and sightseeing, the country has much more to offer.
+So, if you’re one of those people seeking a European thrill, you’re in luck because here are seven adventurous things to do in Germany.

 With a reputation as one of the world’s fastest roads, 65 percent of the 7,500-mile-long Autobahn has no speed limit whatsoever.
 The remaining 35 percent?
 Nothing to shrug at either, with speed limits up to 80 miles per hour.